2023 Pylos migrant boat disaster: Distress calls and response

 At 9:55 a.m.
 (EEST) on Tuesday, 13 June, Nawal Soufi, an activist posted on Twitter (now X), that the fishing vessel Adriana was in distress.
 She wrote, "At this moment I was told by the group of migrants on board the boat in distress with 750 people that 6 people are dead and two others are in critical condition.
 I hope from the bottom of my heart to be proven wrong by someone."
 Her second tweet included the coordinates of the fishing boat.
 According to the Refugee Support Aegean (RSA), this was the first public announcement of the fishing boat's distress.

 Alarm Phone, a European rescue-support charity had also received a distress callthe person calling said that there were about 750 people on board.
 Alarm Phone reported that the passengers were saying that the captain had abandoned the ship.

 At 11:00 a.m.
 (EEST) on 13 June, the Italian coast guard alerted Greek authorities and the European Union (EU) border protection agency, Frontex, of the vessel in distress and also told the HCG that there were two dead children on board, according to the RSA.
 The Italian authorities informed the HCG of the peculiar movements of the vessel.
 The HCG said that Frontex aircraft and two merchant ships detected the vessel approaching north at high speeds, prompting the dispatch of more aircraft and vessels.
 Offers for aid were made to the ship but were refused according to the HCG.

 The Coast Guard claimed in official statements that the boat and its passengers had refused assistance because its destination was Italy, and so its boats had hung back.

-In the afternoon, one of the merchant ships approached the Adriana and offered it assistance; the passengers refused it.
+In the afternoon, one of the merchant ships approached Adriana and offered it assistance; the passengers refused it.
 Another merchant ship later did the same and received the same response.
 A HCG patrol approached the deck of the vessel in the evening, where they confirmed the presence of a large number of migrants.
 The migrants again refused any aid, stating that they wished to continue to Italy.
 In all three instances, the migrants stated that they wanted food and water, which the Greek patrol ship and a Maltese-flagged merchant ship provided.
 The Greek patrol later accompanied the vessel.

+According to audio leaked in February 2025, an officer from the Greek rescue coordination centre instructed Adriana to tell the captain of an approaching ship, Lucky Sailor, that the migrants' destination was Italy, not Greece.
+When the captain of Lucky Sailor later communicated with the same rescue coordination centre he informed a coordination officer that the migrants had screamed that they wanted to go to Italy, not Greece, after which the coordination officer twice asked the captain to write that information in the ship's log.
+The Greek coastguard did not comment on the leaked conversations.